openvinotoolkit/open_model_zoo/demos/python_demos/handwritten_text_recognition_demo/README.md

-# Handwritten Japanese Recognition Demo
+# Handwritten Text Recognition Demo
-This example demonstrates an approach to recognize handwritten japanese text lines using OpenVINO™.
-This model supports all the characters in datasets [Kondate](http://web.tuat.ac.jp/~nakagawa/database/en/kondate_about.html) and [Nakayosi](http://web.tuat.ac.jp/~nakagawa/database/en/about_nakayosi.html).
+This example demonstrates an approach to recognize handwritten Japanese text lines and handwritten simplified Chinese text lines using OpenVINO™.
+For Japanese, this demo supports all the characters in datasets [Kondate](http://web.tuat.ac.jp/~nakagawa/database/en/kondate_about.html) and [Nakayosi](http://web.tuat.ac.jp/~nakagawa/database/en/about_nakayosi.html).
+For simplified Chinese, it supports the characters in [SCUT-EPT](https://github.com/HCIILAB/SCUT-EPT_Dataset_Release)

 ## How It Works

 The demo expects the following model in the Intermediate Representation (IR) format:

    * handwritten-japanese-recognition-0001
+   * handwritten-simplified-chinese-recognition-0001

 It can be your own models or pre-trained model from OpenVINO Open Model Zoo.
 In the `models.lst` are the list of appropriate models for this demo